Top 10 Business Travel services

 2022.
 Corporate travel tech platform Spotnana nabs $75M

-Spotnana, a self-proclaimed “travel-as-a-service” platform that targets corporations, travel management firms and other technology companies with a cloud-based toolset for booking and managing travel, has raised $75 million in a series B funding round.
-Spotnana touts itself as a “unified cloud-based platform,” one that gives a consistent interface and booking experience to each user — it serves as a single platform for both travelers and agents, who can see the same travel inventory, profiles, policies and rates, all at the same time.
-But Spotnana can be used in different ways, either as a full stand-alone product replete with interface, or as an API that allows third parties to take Spotnana’s infrastructure and build their own products.
+Spotnana, a platform that dubs itself as "travel-as-a-service," has successfully raised $75 million in a series B funding round.
+This cloud-based toolset is specifically designed for corporations, travel management firms, and technology companies to streamline travel booking and management processes.
+Spotnana prides itself on being a "unified cloud-based platform" that offers a consistent interface and booking experience to all users.
+It serves as a single platform catering to both travelers and agents, providing them with access to the same travel inventory, profiles, policies, and rates simultaneously.
+Spotnana can be utilized in different ways, either as a comprehensive standalone product with its own interface or as an API that enables third parties to leverage Spotnana's infrastructure to develop their own travel products.

 2021.
 Hotel Engine raises $65M as corporate travel rebounds

-Corporate travel service Hotel Engine has raised $65 million in a Series B round.
-Hotel Engine describes itself as a “Lodging Performance Network.”
-Or in other words, the startup is a B2B members-only, global booking platform that aims to provide companies access to better lodging rates as well as tools and insights designed to “optimize their travel programs.”
-Meanwhile, it partners with lodging providers (better known as hotels), who benefit from gaining access to more “high-value” business travelers.
+Corporate travel service Hotel Engine has secured $65 million in a Series B funding round.
+Hotel Engine defines itself as a "Lodging Performance Network" – a B2B members-only platform with a global booking system.
+Its primary objective is to grant companies access to improved lodging rates while offering tools and insights to enhance their travel programs.
+Simultaneously, Hotel Engine collaborates with lodging providers, commonly known as hotels, allowing them to attract a greater number of valuable business travelers.

 2021.
 Business trip platform TravelPerk buys rival NexTravel